Scandal-UK/QuickCompare/ReadMe.md

 ---

-Consider this a pre-release version until the first release appears on the GitHub project page!
+_Consider this a pre-release version until the first release appears on the GitHub project page!_

 #### To-Do:
-- Refactor DifferenceBuilder
+- Add option flags as checkboxes to UI
 - Compare System-Versioned table properties
 - Compare Database properties (e.g. compatibility version)
-- Add option flags as checkboxes to UI
+- Refactor DifferenceBuilder (refactor all repeated loops and it should dramatically reduce the line count of code)